EaryChow/Blender-AgX-Resolve/README.md

 ## Log Encoded Output
 Toggle to control whether to encode to the Working Log Encoding with Output Primaries for the output

+## Experimental HDR
+An experimental branch with HDR support is here: https://github.com/EaryChow/Blender-AgX-Resolve/tree/Blender-AgX-DCTL-HDR-Experimental
+This HDR branch is experimental, testing things out, no guarantee of final design.
+But testers will be appreciated.